JeannieFallon/ciphers-py/README.md

 - ROT13
 - Caesar
 - Vigenere

-Also includes the following options for encoding
+Also includes the following options for encoding:
 - Bacon's Cipher
 - Base64